mallocator/Elasticsearch-Exporter/README.md

 # New: Version 2 !!!

-This is a brand new implementation with lots of bugs and way too little time to test everything for one lonely developer, so please consider this beta at best and provide feedback, bug reports and maybe even patches.
+This is a brand new implementation with lots of bugs and way too little time to test everything for one lonely developer, so please consider this __beta__ at best and provide feedback, bug reports and maybe even patches.

+This version will not be release to npm until it's been a little more tested out in the wild.
+Once it will be availabel consider double checking your package declarations as this version is not backwards compatible to the 1.x branch.

 ## Usage